-What do you want to be when you grow up?
-That’s a question you will likely hear a lot as you're growing up.
-If you're not sure, it can help to review tips and advice on how to consider career options and decide on what could be the best career path for you.
+"What do you want to be when you grow up?" is a question you will likely hear a lot as you're growing up.
+If you're not sure, review these tips and advice on how to consider career options and decide on what could be the best career path for you.

 Choosing a job or career is one of the most important decisions of your life.
-If you’re like most young people, you don’t know the answer to the big “what do you want to be” question, and you’re stressed about it.
-That's especially the case if everyone you know is asking you what you want to do.
+If you’re like numerous young people, you don’t know the answer to the big “What do you want to be when you grow up?” question, and you’re stressed about it.
+That's even more likely to be the case if everyone you know is asking you what you want to do.

-- When should you decide?
+- When should I decide?

 How to Get Started

-2. Organize the list, putting your favorites at the top.
+- Organize the list, putting your favorites at the top.
 For your top three choices, list the positives and negatives.
 For example, if “veterinarian” is at the top of your list, a positive reason for choosing this field is that you love working with animals.
 On the negative side, it takes eight years of college to become a vet, and it’s not easy to get into vet school.
-Listing positives and negatives will help you start figuring out what’s important to you.
-For example, starting your own business is a big commitment.
+Listing positives and negatives will help you start figuring out what’s most important to you.
+For instance, starting your own business is a big commitment.
 Is it more important for you to be your boss, or would you rather have more time for your family?

 - What kind of training do you need to get the job?